activelamp/12-factor-demo/README.md

 Sharing what you do to your application on the HOST with the container that will run the application you are building.

+### The docker-sync.yml file
-Next look in the ‘docker.sync.yml’ file at the instruction on the line 7 example; it is telling this tool that we want to share the ‘./src/web/profiles’ directory on our HOST computer (and all subdirectories and files beneath it) with the container.
+Next look in the ‘docker-sync.yml’ file at the instruction on the line 7 example; it is telling this tool that we want to share the ‘./src/web/profiles’ directory on our HOST computer (and all subdirectories and files beneath it) with the container.
 We have a related instruction in the docker.compose-dev.yml file to tell php within the container where it is to get the files it needs.
 It says to get those files from ‘drupal-sync’ and then to make them available within the container in the ‘/var/www/html/profiles’ directory.
 In essence, this says “Use the files from ‘-drupal-sync:’ and mount them in the volume ‘/var/www/html/profiles’ within the container.
 REMEMBER THAT IF YOU CHANGE